 The original constitution from 1831 was severely revised between 1970 and 1993.
 Therefore, a new version was issued on 17 February 1994.
 Since then, more changes have taken place, all of them incorporated in the official version on the website of the Senate, in Dutch or French.

-Since July 1997, the Official Gazette is published daily on the Internet on the website of the Federal Justice Department (formerly the Ministry of Justice) or here.
+Since July 1997, the Official Gazette is published daily on the internet on the website of the Federal Justice Department (formerly the Ministry of Justice) or from the Federal Public Services.
 It has a search engine for full text.
 Texts are presented both in HTML and in PDF.
 In 2003, the government stopped the publication of the paper version, quite an extraordinary decision at that time.
 However, since 2005, due to a judgment of the Constitutional Court, a limited number of paper copies are available again in local libraries, for people with difficulties in accessing the Internet.